oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

        - To make it easier to keep the life cycle and/or CI/CD process for the two domains simple and independent.
        - To 'future proof' the new domain so that changes to the original domain's secrets or new domain's secrets can be independent.

    If you're following the `JRF` path through the sample, then you also need to deploy the additional secret referenced by macros in the `JRF` model `RCUDbInfo` clause, plus an `OPSS` wallet password secret.
 For details about the uses of these secrets, see the [Model in Image]({{< relref "/userguide/managing-domains/model-in-image/_index.md" >}}) user documentation.
+Note that we are using RCU prefix `FMW2` for this domain, as the first domain is already using `FMW1`.

    {{%expand "Click here for the commands for deploying additional secrets for JRF." %}}

    ```
    $ kubectl -n sample-domain1-ns create secret generic \
      sample-domain2-rcu-access \
-      --from-literal=rcu_prefix=FMW1 \
+      --from-literal=rcu_prefix=FMW2 \
       --from-literal=rcu_schema_password=Oradoc_db1 \
       --from-literal=rcu_db_conn_string=oracle-db.default.svc.cluster.local:1521/devpdb.k8s
    $ kubectl -n sample-domain1-ns label  secret \